k0da/terraform-controller/README.md

     - env-config
 ```

-If you already have an execution, edit the CR via kubectl and add the image field.
+If you already have a state, edit the CR via kubectl and add the image field.

 ## Building
 `make`